 - You know what you want to write, but don't know how to take the first step.

 It's hard to believe, but when you can't/won't write, the best thing you can do for yourself is to grab a pen and paper and write.
 In particular, you should do writing exercises.

 ? ?
 WHY ? ?

 Because exercises (also known as prompts) rermove the expectations and judgments you have about your own writing.
-The goal of an exercise is get you to write for the sake of writing so you can discover or rediscover the joy of writing.
+The goal of an exercise is get you to write for the sake of writing and discover or rediscover the joy of writing.
 Exercises are all about filling the pre-allotted time or the pre-allotted space on the page.
 Do that, and you have met your goal.
 Nothing else matters.
 Not content, not plot, not characters, not spelling.
 And, to exceed your goal all you have to do is write one extra sentence.

-Do enough exercises (The number is different for everyone; for me, it happens to be 2 exercises a day for 3 to 6 days), and you will find yourself excited about doing your 'real' writing.
+Do enough exercises (The number is different for everyone; for me, it happens to be 2 exercises a day for 3 days), and you will find yourself excited about your 'real' writing.
 When this happens (and don't force it), it's totally okay to abandon the world of exercises and write what you want to write.
 Just remember that if you ever find yourself stalled, immediately put your regular writing aside and do some exercises.
-The exercises will relieve you of the pressure to produce and wil,l once again, get your right brain primed to spew onto the paper without letting your left brain (the nasty editor) get in the way and stop you.
+The exercises will relieve you of the pressure to produce and will once again, get your right brain primed to spew onto the paper without letting your left brain (the nasty editor) get in the way and stop you.